Shivlingam

 Shivlingam is traditionally rooted in standing water below the ground

-over the Shivlingam.
-The holy Ganga is also depicted as flowing over
+water over the Shivlingam.
+The holy Ganga is also depicted as flowing

-the head of Lord Shiv.
-All these indicate condensation devices (including
+over the head of Lord Shiv.
+All these indicate condensation devices

-a crescent moon on the forehead).
-Why are so many condensation devices
+(including a crescent moon on the forehead).
+Why are so many condensation

-associated with Shivlingam (and Shiv), if it does not symbolizes an
+devices associated with Shivlingam (and Shiv), if it does not symbolizes

-shiv temples always found near a source of water, say a river or lake?
+found near a source of water, say a river or lake?
+That is because

-That is because shiv lingams- just like modern day reactors need water
+shiv lingams- just like modern day reactors need water for cooling

-for cooling the core.
-Do you know that no one is allowed to cross the
+the core.
+Do you know that no one is allowed to cross the spout

 Devotees

-from the water outlet.
-They are not supposed to cross that waste water
+back from the water outlet.
+They are not supposed to cross that

-channel.
-Priest’s say “the water coming out of Shivling
+waste water channel.
+Priest’s say “the water coming

-waste and hence traditionally should not be crossed.
+depicted radioactive waste and hence traditionally should not be

 Jyotirlings,